naveensd101/dsa-lab/readme.md

 	6. BST, Largest element in the path between two elements
 	7. Making Balanced BST with a sorted list of keys

+3. Balancing BSTs
+	1. AVL Tree (deletion is not yet done)

 ## tests